 Blocking collaboration isn’t practical but leaving it unmanaged creates silent risk.
 When productivity starts to outpace control, your governance needs to evolve.

-Most organizations have data handling policies but applying them consistently across workloads and devices is difficult.
+Most organizations have data handling policies, but applying them consistently across workloads and devices is difficult.
 Some systems enforce controls, others don’t, and gaps appear as data moves.

-Compliance relies on manual, point-in-time checks
+5. Compliance efforts rely on manual, point‑in‑time evidence

 Proving compliance often means collecting reports, reviewing access manually, and preparing evidence during audits.
 This approach doesn’t reflect how data is used day to day and doesn’t scale as data volume grows.